 After you’ve selected your size(s) and paper size in the layers menu the only thing left to do print.
 In the printer menu input your selected pages, be sure page scaling is set to none and that the auto-rotate and center button is selected.
 Love Notions patterns print beautifully in black & white to save on ink so go ahead and make that selection as well if desired.

+Your pattern is now assembled and ready to cut out.
+If you have any questions or need further help I’m only an email away.
+Feel free to contact me or post in the Facebook group for help.
 And a huge shout out to Kymy of Everything Your Mama Made and More (EYMM), she let me bug her several times with my questions on the best way to implement trimless patterns. <3